alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-04.md

 - Observe any failure(s)
 - Deploy Azure's Traffic Manager
 - Re-run experiment
-- Verify all application traffic is routing to the surviving region.
+- Verify all application traffic is routing to the surviving region

 ## References